After the Promise: Reception

 After the Promise received positive reviews from critics.
-The film was nominated for two Golden Globes.
-One in the category of "Best Miniseries or Motion Picture Made for Television" and another in the category of "Best Performance by an Actor in a Miniseries or Motion Picture Made for Television" for Mark Harmon.
-The film was also nominated for two Young Artist Awards in the categories of "Best Family TV Special" and "Best Young Actor/Actress Ensemble in a Television Comedy, Drama Series or Special".
+The film was nominated for two Golden Globes Awards in the category of Best Miniseries or Motion Picture Made for Television and Best Performance by an Actor in a Miniseries or Motion Picture Made for Television for Mark Harmon.
+The film was also nominated for two Young Artist Awards in the categories of Best Family TV Special and Best Young Actor/Actress Ensemble in a Television Comedy, Drama Series or Special.